Esri/workforce-scripts/report_incomplete_assignments_with_surveys.md

 ## Report Incomplete Assignments with Survey

-This script takes assignments that have not been started (status = unassigned, assigned, or declined) that have a corresponding completed survey, reports them to the user, and if the user specifies, changes the status of those assignments to "completed"
+This script takes assignments that have not been started (status = unassigned, assigned, or declined) that have a corresponding completed survey, reports them to the user, and if the user specifies, changes the status of those assignments to "canceled"

 Whether or not the user has a corresponding survey is defined by searching a particular field in the survey data for the value stored in the assignment's work order id.

 For example, if I have an assignment with the work_order_id "6" that has status "declined", but there's a survey that has already been submitted with the value 6 in the field I'm using to integrate the two apps, then this is a potential assignment for this script to cancel.
+You provide the name of that field the script searches on.

 This script assumes a 1:1 relationship between surveys and assignments.